microchip-pic-avr-examples/pic16f13145-cnano-manchester-decoder-mplab-mcc/README.md

 # Manchester Decoder with Configurable Bitrate Based on CLB Using the PIC16F13145 Microcontroller with MCC Melody

-The repository contains the Manchester Decoder, an MPLAB® X project, using Core Independent Peripherals (CIPs) by following the interaction between Custom Logic Block (CLB), Serial Peripheral Interface (SPI) and Timer (TMR0) peripherals.
+The repository contains a Manchester Decoder hardware implementation using the Configurable Logic Block (CLB).
+It uses other peripherals to support the CLB including Serial Peripheral Interface (SPI) and Timer (TMR0) peripherals.

 The CLB peripheral is a collection of logic elements that can be programmed to perform a wide variety of digital logic functions.
 The logic function may be completely combinatorial, sequential, or a combination of the two, enabling users to incorporate hardware-based custom logic into their applications.